ItzShaikhSana/Concrete-Strength-Prediction-using-ANN/README.md

 Perform hyperparameter tuning (learning rate, batch size, number of layers).

-Evaluate using cross-validation and more metrics (MAE, R²).

 Try regularization techniques (Dropout, L2) to reduce overfitting.

 Experiment with other models like Random Forest or XGBoost for comparison.